SPECTRAT/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Both run a function on each item in an array.
+However, only ".map" runs through each item in a given array, puts the items into a new array, and then runs a provided function on those items.
+Essentially, "forEach." doesn't output anything unless instructed to with additional written code, and ".map" automatically outputs an array by design.

 2. What is the difference between a function and a method?

+A function is a block of code that can take in input and then complete a task.
+A method is essentially a function that belongs to an object.
+All methods are functions, not all functions are methods.

 3. What is closure?

+Closure is when a function has access to a private variable because of scope.

 4. Describe the four rules of the 'this' keyword.

+- Global or Window binding: If "this" is on a global scope it will reference the browser window or console.
+- Implicit binding: When a context is made inside an object and you use "this" to reference that the context within the object using dot notation.
+- New Binding: When "this" refers to a new object that's been created and returned in a constructor function.
+- Explicit Binding: An instance where "this" is defined in parameters when using ".call" or ".apply" is used.

 5. Why do we need super() in an extended class?

+We need "super()" in an extended class to guarantee that the extended class inherits from the parent class.

 ## Project Set up